All Episodes

 I wasn't trying to leave any out.

-I've uh only seen Tory Pines on uh on television.
+I've only seen Torrey Pines on television.

-I've been thinking about this light bulb business, and I checked the email here during the break, and I get in hey, hey, go easy on these light bulbs.
+I've been thinking about this light bulb business, and I have checked the email here during the break.

-They will cut people's electric bill.
+They will cut people's electric bills.

-I don't that was I fine and dandy.
+I don't, that was fine and dandy.

 I have nothing against the light bulbs.

-I'm just the idea that that they can have the equivalent of getting rid of eight million automobiles a year is something I'm sorry as a natural skeptic I find tough to believe, but let's say it's true.
+I'm just the idea that they can have the equivalent of getting rid of 8 million automobiles a year is something, I'm sorry, as a natural skeptic, I find tough to believe.

 I got an idea for you people.